 Alexander and Violet Andrews had four children: William James Morrison Andrews, Annie May Andrews, Arthur Alexander Andrews, Fred Stanley Andrews.
 The three boys all served in the forces.
 Second Lieutenant Arthur Andrews, formerly employed by the Belfast Banking Company in Coleraine and Belfast, and of Royal Irish Fusiliers, was severely wounded in the thigh on the 1st July 1916 during the fighting on the Somme.
 He had received his commission on 23rd August 1915.
 Fred Stanley Andrews got his commission in the Royal Inniskilling Fusiliers.

-He was a labourer from Fairview, Pollee, Broughshane and had been born the son of James and Margaret Armstrong on the 23 September 1882.
+He was a labourer from Fairview, Pollee, Broughshane and had been born the son of James Armstrong and Margaret McAlister on the 23 September 1872.
 See Ballymena New Zealanders.

-BAMBER (also Bammer and Balmer), 27519 Robert, Trench Mortar Battery, 9th Royal Inniskilling Fusiliers, was killed in action instantly by a shell on August 16th, 1917 (CWGC says Bammer and 15 Aug 1917).
+BAMBER/BAMMER (also Bammer and Balmer), 27519 Robert, Trench Mortar Battery, 9th Royal Inniskilling Fusiliers, was killed in action instantly by a shell on August 16th, 1917 (CWGC says 'Bammer' and '15 Aug 1917').
 He is named on Tyne Cot Memorial and remembered in St Patrick's Parish Church, Ballymena.